PKraciuk/CurrencyApplication/README.md

 The Values starting and ending with # can be changed as needed

 ## Endpoints
+### Swagger-ui - http://localhost:8080/swagger-ui/#/ - assuming 8080 was selected as port

 The server exposes the following endpoints: